Frameworks

 bool

-Check whether the given framework is infinitesimally flexible.
+Return whether the framework is infinitesimally rigid.

 Return type: